 The complete stem cell procedure takes about 2 hours.
-It is not painful, but rather patients describe the overall process as a moderately uncomfortable.
-Dr. Otten will attempt to make the procedure as pain free as possible and will ask your comfort levels throughout the procedure.
+It is not painful, but rather patients describe the overall process as moderately uncomfortable.
+We will attempt to make the procedure as pain-free as possible.

-Medications will be prescribed prior to the procedure to be take before and after to reduce discomfort and anxiety.
+Medications will be prescribed prior to the procedure to be taken before and after to reduce discomfort and anxiety, along with IV sedatives.

 The procedure begins with the harvesting of the adipose tissue.
 This is best summarized as a minimally invasive mini-liposuction.
-The adipose tissue is anethisized with a mixture called tumescent which is injected and allowed to settle for 20 minutes to fully numb the harvest area.
+The adipose tissue is anesthetized with a mixture called tumescent.
 Tumescent is a commonly used sterile fluid used in plastic surgery.
-It expands, numbs and separates adipose tissue, enabling a higher volume, more productive harvest.
+It expands, numbs, and separates adipose tissue, enabling a higher volume, more productive harvest.

-Adipose from the abdomen is the most stem cell rich area, this will most likely be your site for harvesting.
-The required amount of tissue is then harvested with a small blunt cannula.
-Adequate amount of small adipocytes for each individual patient.
+Adipose is stem cell-rich, this will most likely be your site for harvesting.
 The complete process of stem cell harvesting takes about 45 minutes.
-These stem cells will then be processed, isolated and purified.
-They will be activated with PRP just prior transplantation.
+These stem cells will then be processed, isolated, and purified.
+They will be activated with PRP just prior to transplantation.

 Both your stem cells and PRP have now been prepared.
-They are ready to be combined, activated and injected.
+They are ready to be combined and activated.

 This will take about an hour.
-Your stem cells are now ready to be injected.
+Your stem cells are now ready to be transplanted.

-The stem cell and PRP mixture will be injected like a normal injection which most patients have experienced.
+The stem cell and PRP mixture will be transplanted similar to normal injection which most patients have experienced.
 However, unlike most injections image guidance is always used.

-Your injections will always be performed under Ultrasound needle guidance or X-Ray guidance (fluoroscopy).
+Your transplants will always be performed under Ultrasound needle guidance or X-Ray guidance (fluoroscopy).
 It is not uncommon to have both X-Ray and Ultrasound used for your procedure.
-There are typically multiple injections for one area.
-For example, stem cell procedures for one knee often require 4-5 separate injections.
-The area will be anesthetized (or “numbed”) with superficial lidocaine prior to reduce pain.
+There are typically multiple transplants for one area.
+For example, stem cell procedures for one knee often require 4-5 separate transplants.
+The area will be anesthetized (or “numbed”) with superficial lidocaine prior to reducing pain.

 Specialty needles and syringes are used for injecting stem cells.